trallard/rse19-ms-workshop/az-pipeline-vm.md

 For example, you might not want any pr to build so you can set this to `pr:none`

+Commit your changes and push to your repo.

 👉🏼 Read more about [triggers](https://docs.microsoft.com/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema&WT.mc_id=rse19-github-taallard#triggers)